 Yet in 2020, in the midst of a new form of crisis, one might feel the affection for “hegemonic machines”, like Biennales, that aim for an international discourse in a democratizing manner in a different light.
 With all its underlying problems (canonizing, hegemony, colonial pasts, dominant art market, political influences), Biennales tend to establish international discourse, at best, rooted in local cultural specificities/identities.
 States of emergency also enables states to not only control but also to protect their citizens.

 Biennials are, as Oliver Marchart has remarked, big hegemonic machines.
 They make proposals how to understand the world we live in – locally and globally –, how to be in the world as a subject within a regional and national frame, and how race, class, gender are positioned.
 Insofar Biennials are part of a bio-political process in the framework of specific local situations.

 Biennials are deeply involved in politics of display, politics of sites, politics of transfer and translation and they produce in each single case specific politics of knowledge.
 The scales of biennials are co-implicated not only with each other but also with different understandings of politics: contestation, resistance, dissent, hegemony, and empowerment.

-For this conference (also in times of crises) we are not only interested in how content directly agitates but also in the formats, ideas and concepts that are delivered through the politics of display, through specific forms of production and dissemination, through proposed communities and subjectivities; the more subtle ways of in the bio political arena when we encounter art.
+For this conference – which is established for the 9th Bucharest Biennale directed by Henk Slager – (also in times of crises) we are not only interested in how content directly agitates but also in the formats, ideas and concepts that are delivered through the politics of display, through specific forms of production and dissemination, through proposed communities and subjectivities; the more subtle ways of in the bio-political arena when we encounter art.
 Which forms can we use in states of emergency?

 In the conference, we want to critically explore the pitfalls and benefits of these machines, how to use them progressively and how to keep and strengthen cultural exchange they can provide.
 Biennales in that sense can become imaginary machines to shape and influence possible futures.